DuclosAlex/TESO_Battle_API/README.md

 ## 21/06/2023

 Add Campaings in sql script.
 Add FindAll methods for Campaingns and start work on battle menu in front-end part to start connect back and front.
+!!!
+Issue with endpoint in campaing controller, apparently endpoint with param should be after other endpoint, if not endpoint without params can be reached !!!

 ## 20/06/2023